elixir-lang/elixir-lang.github.com/getting-started/where-to-go-next.markdown

 ## Build your first Elixir project

 In order to get your first project started, Elixir ships with a build tool called Mix.
-You can get your new project started by simply running:
+You can get your new project started by running:

 ```bash
 $ mix new path/to/new/project